Count and cofactor matroids of highly connected graphs: Preliminaries

-Let $G$ be a simple graph and $d$ a positive integer.
-The \emph{generic $d$-dimensional cofactor matroid} of $G$ is a certain matroid ${\cal C}_{d-1}^{d-2}(G)$ defined on the edge set of $G$.
-As the definition of these matroids is rather technical and not directly relevant for our purposes, we shall focus on the $d = 3$ case, where, recently, Clinch, Jackson, and Tanigawa \cite{CJT} gave a combinatorial characterization for the rank function of ${\cal C}_{2}^{1}(G)$.
-We shall take this characterization as a definition, and direct the interested reader to \cite{Whlong} for a detailed treatment of generic cofactor matroids in the $d$-dimensional case.
+Let $G$ be a simple graph and $s$ a non-negative integer.
+The \emph{$C_s^{s-1}$-cofactor matroid} of $G$ is a certain matroid ${\cal C}_{s}^{s-1}(G)$ defined on the edge set of $G$.
+Whiteley \cite{Whlong} proved that ${\cal C}_{d-1}^{d-2}(G)={\cal R}_d(G)$ for $d=1,2$.
+We shall focus on the $d=3$ case (that is, the $C_2^1$-cofactor matroid) where, recently, Clinch, Jackson, and Tanigawa \cite{CJT} gave a combinatorial characterization for the rank function of ${\cal C}_{2}^{1}(G)$.
+As the definition of this matroid is rather technical and not directly relevant for our purposes, we shall take this characterization as a definition, and direct the interested reader to \cite{Whlong} for a detailed treatment of cofactor matroids.
 Throughout the rest of the paper we shall adopt the simpler notation $\cofactor(G)$ for $\mathcal{C}_2^1(G)$.